-This schedule includes specific provisions for the determination of automatic access standards and negotiated access standards derived from minimum access standards which, once determined, must be recorded together with the automatic access standards in a connection agreement and registered with AEMO as performance standards.
+This schedule includes specific provisions for the determination of automatic access standards and negotiated access standards which, once determined, must be recorded together with the automatic access standards in a connection agreement and registered with AEMO as performance standards.

 In this schedule, the term Network Service Provider applies only to the Network Service Provider with whom the Market Network Service Provider has lodged, or is considering lodging, an application to connect.